 This list is in no particular order.
 All of the tools listed here are good enough to be the main drill for the majority of diy jobs.
 All Prices were correct at time of publication.

-Worx may not be as well known as many of the brands featured here, but they are producing some very good quality power tools at the moment, and at reasonable prices.
-The Gladiator features a keyless chuck, 2-gear speed for high torque, a heavy-duty motor and a good quality Lithium battery.
-The drill also features a built-in LED light and comes with a adjustable front handle and a couple of double-ended driver bits.
+Worx may not be as well-known as many of the brands featured here, but they are producing some very good quality power tools at the moment, and at reasonable prices.
+The WX366 features a keyless chuck, 2-gear speed for high torque, a heavy-duty motor and a good quality Lithium battery.
+The drill also features a built-in LED light and comes with an adjustable front handle and a couple of double-ended driver bits.
 Another nice addition is the two spirit levels build into the body of the drill.

-At 2.1kg, the Torx Gladiator is the lightest drill here, as well as being the cheapest.
+At 3kg, the Worx WX366 is just about the lightest drill here, as well as being the cheapest.
 Neither of those facts detract from the feeling of quality this drill displays.